dominikbraun/buneary/README.md

 ## Example

-Publish a message `Hello!` to an exchange called `my-exchange`.
+In the following example, a message `Hello!` is published and sent to an exchange called `my-exchange`.
 The RabbitMQ server is running on the local machine, and we'll use a routing key called `my-routing-key` for the message.

 ```
 $ buneary publish localhost my-exchange my-routing-key "Hello!"